 It’s about song-making.
 It has come so far together with DiY and segmental electro-concrete musical procedures.
-My songs are both the terrains and the results of a formal quest for magical and incongruous alchemies between sounds and words, preferably with odd rhythms, lo-fi noises, harmonic mistakes, theoretical poetry, plainspokenness, and more recently, with birds.
+My songs are both the terrain and the results of a formal quest for magical and incongruous alchemies between sounds and words, preferably with odd rhythms, lo-fi noises, harmonic mistakes, theoretical poetry, plainspokenness, and more recently, with birds.

 Repetition is the first operation in my music for repetition knows no time & no cause, but it is also its #1 enemy.
 I conceive of a song as a home-made weapon with more or less pieces to assemble, for the use of all.
 These songs want to be pop but they refuse to give in to time.

 After two minimalist electro-concrete albums, Perrine en morceaux went for maximalism in her last LP RIEN.
 Concept-album of a rare intensity in the pop world, RIEN is composed as one uninterrupted hardpop opera made of 12 chapters.
 Far from today’s slick and high def electro, she produces uneven organic soundscapes out of repetitive afro-indus analog beats and field recorded sounds played from non-sync hardware samplers (no computer on stage).
 From within these thick textures and polyrhythms, her voice direct, utterly melodic and inhabited deploys protest poetry and metaphysical stories about time.
 The journey is restless and changing : the album departs from a demanding experimental noisy(ish) side, then it reaches more airy and hypnotic tunes before ending in pop, with 2 radio efficient binary tunes.

 Perrine Bailleux’s practices range from music and song-writing to performance, visual art, philosophy, teaching and writing.
 By means of different medias and forms, her commitment consists in searching for artistic and theoretical means to enlarge the horizon of possibilities and escape prefab futures.